 Brain Computer Interfaces

 Brain computer interfaces are probably the most mind-bending form of health tech.
 They entail “a direct communication pathway between the brain’s electrical activity and an external device, most commonly a computer or robotic limb.”
 The implications for rehab are fascinating.
-Luckily this technology is still in the early stages, so we have some time to wrap our heads around it!
+Luckily, this technology is still in the early stages of development, so we have some time to wrap our heads around it!

 Lauren Souders, MOT, OTR/L, CBIS, CSRS, is on the frontlines of BCI and OT.
-Make sure to check this podcast episode out if you’re interested in the future of brain computer interfaces.
+Check out this podcast episode if you’re interested in the future of brain computer interfaces.

 Wearables

-Wearables have had incredible adoptions—but for some reason seem underutilized in rehab.
-Below I’m going to list the popular health trackers, and the ones used for specific conditions.
-I don’t know exactly what this will look like, but I hope to see an increased utilization in rehab for these amazing devices!
+Wearables have seen an incredible adoption rate—but for some reason, they seem underutilized in rehab.
+Below, I’ve listed the popular health trackers as well as those used for specific conditions.
+I don’t know exactly what this will look like in the future, but I hope to see an increased utilization in rehab for these amazing devices!

 Popular wearables: